 A lot of people are confused about the differences between simple bone fractures and compound bone fractures.
 We wrote an article about this.
 You can read more about the differences here in this article: What’s the Difference Between a Simple Bone Fracture and Compound Fracture?

-While no good lawyer should guarantee a certain award amount, our lawyers can give you an idea of what your case could be worth.
+While no good lawyer should guarantee a certain award amount, our Atlanta accident lawyers can give you an idea of what your case could be worth.
 We decide a case’s merit and potential value by examining the time it takes for the fracture to heal, medical costs, the permanence of the injury, lost wages, and the impact of the fracture on the victim’s future.
 If the victim will never fully recover from the fracture, his/her case will be worth more than one in which the break will eventually heal.
 We will also take into account the physical pain, emotional suffering, and lost quality of life the fracture caused.
-Contact us today to get started with a case evaluation.
+Contact us today to get started with a case evaluation with a Georgia bone fracture attorney.